 Not too long ago, a member of the ChooseFI Facebook group asked how much cash they could give to their parents without having to pay taxes on it.
 Now, for those of you who don’t know, this is known as a Gift Tax.

-If you gift large sums of money, investments (savings bonds, etc.), or items like cars, you could be stuck paying a Gift Tax on it at the end of the year.
+If you give large sums of money, investments (savings bonds, etc.), or items like cars, you could be stuck paying a tax on it at the end of the year.

 Here’s everything you need to know to help you better understand the Gift Tax and how to avoid it.

 What Is The Gift Tax?

 The technical definition of a gift given by the IRS is: “Any transfer to an individual, either directly or indirectly, where full consideration (measured in money or money’s worth) is not received in return.”

 Now that’s a mouthful.
 What all that means is when you give someone a gift that has a large monetary value (anything over $15,000 for 2019), and you expect nothing in return, you’re giving them a gift.

 Whatever amount is over $15,000 is what you, the donor will be potentially taxed on.
 This tax is the Gift Tax.

 Who Does (And Doesn’t) Need To Pay The Gift Tax?

 As stated above, anyone who gives a gift with a value of over $15,000 must pay a Gift Tax.
 The recipient is not responsible for paying the tax.